George Richmond (painter): Early life

 George was born at Brompton, then a country village, on 28 March 1809.
 His mother, Ann Richmond, came of an Essex family named Oram, and was a woman of great beauty and force of character.
 His brother Thomas Richmond was also a portrait artist.

-One of his earliest recollections was the sight of the lifeguards marching to the cavalry barracks at Brompton on their return from the campaign of Waterloo, and he remembered when a lad walking for a mile beside the Duke of York, in order to sketch him for his father, from whom he received his first instruction in art.
+One of his earliest recollections was the sight of the Life Guards marching to the cavalry barracks at Brompton on their return from the Waterloo campaign, and he remembered when a lad walking for a mile beside the Duke of York, in order to sketch him for his father, from whom he received his first instruction in art.
 He went for a short time only to a day school kept by an old dame in Soho, and at fifteen became a student at the Royal Academy.
-Here he was much impressed by the personality of Henry Fuseli, then professor of painting, formed a friendship, which lasted a lifetime, with Samuel Palmer, and had as fellow-students and companions Edward Calvert, Thomas Sidney Cooper, esq., R.A., and Frederick Tatham, whose sister he married.
+Here he was much impressed by the personality of Henry Fuseli, then professor of painting, formed a friendship, which lasted a lifetime, with Samuel Palmer, and had as fellow-students and companions Edward Calvert, Thomas Sidney Cooper, and Frederick Tatham, whose sister he married.
 Among other early friends was John Giles, Palmer's cousin, and a man of devout life and deep religion, who deeply influenced the literary taste, general culture, and religious views of his friends.